Complaints, compliments,and suggestions

 • Be open and honest about the process

-If we fail to deliver on our promises, you may wish to complain, this page tells you how to do it.
+If we fail to deliver on our promises, you may wish to complain, and this page tells you how to do it.

 What is a complaint?

 A complaint is when you tell us you are dissatisfied with Bolton at Home services (this is also known as an expression of dissatisfaction).
-This could include:

 • You think we have done something badly or wrong.